Skip to main content

 5. Pour the dry ingredients into the wet and stir until a smooth batter forms and all of the ingredients are fully incorporated.

-6. To pipe the donut batter into the donut pan, place a gallon-size Ziploc bag into tall drinking glass, folding the zippered top over the edge to create an open pocket.
+6. To pipe the donut batter into the donut pan, place a gallon-size Ziploc bag into a tall drinking glass, folding the zippered top over the edge to create an open pocket.

 7. Pour the donut batter into the Ziploc bag, squeeze out any excess air and zip closed.